metamath/lamp-guide/docs/index.md

 Metamath-lamp's current unification algoritm is only unidirectional, that is, it can only substitute in one direction to find a match.
 In the technical literature this "unification" algorithm is often called "matching" instead of being considered full syntactic unification.
 Thiz is contrast to ither tools, like mmj2, which implement full syntactic unification.

 There are [some discussions about removing this limitation in metamath-lamp](https://github.com/expln/metamath-lamp/issues/77).
 There's nothing fundamental to metamath-lamp about this limitation; the issue is that it takes time to write a correct and performant implementation of unification.
-We hope rhat future versions of the tool will remove this limitation.
+We hope that future versions of the tool will remove this limitation.
 However, current users must work around this limitation.

 ### Settings tab